Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 In this lesson, you'll be learning about dangerous cat poisons.
 While it may seem that the canine is the star of this course, that's not so in this lesson, as it's all cat centric.
 We'll be specifically looking at topical flea medications and/or other topical or contact poisons.

-At the end of the lesson, we'll be providing you with a very special Word on the top 10 dangers for your cat and other household hazards that may be toxic to your furry little critters.
+At the end of the lesson, we'll be providing you with a very special Word on the top 10 dangers for your cat and other household hazards that may be toxic to your furry friends.

 Some of the more common causes of poisoning in cats is the inadvertent application of topical canine flea medications.